6.1850 (U) / 6.S967 (G): Computer Systems and Society

 Final Project

-The final project will be done in teams of 2-3; we may allow some students to complete the project individually depending on their circumstances.
-Although the final project is worth 40% of the final grade, there will be multiple deliverables along the way, and multiple opportunities to revise.
-You can expect something roughly along the lines of:
+The final project will be done in teams of 2-3 (we may allow rare exceptions for students to complete the project individually).
+In total, the final project is worth 50% of the final grade, but there are multiple deliverables along the way, and multiple opportunities to get feedback.
+In particular, you'll complete:

 Individual Writing Assignments